 - Have a red, white, and blue Memorial Day toddler theme celebration

 - Go to an in-person Memorial Day parade on a small town main street for Memorial Day event ideas

 This are also fun Memorial Day activities for preschool and Memorial Day activities for kindergarten, too — whether you’re doing Memorial Day at home, for homeschool activities, or in the classroom!

 Here are more memorial activity ideas for family and kids of all ages!
 Don’t forget to talk about the Memorial Day reason as party of any activities or to go with your memorial party ideas!

 How Do I Teach My Child Memorial Day?

-- Do a Memorial Day lesson plan
+- Watch a Memorial Day for kids video.

-- Make a Memorial Day shoebox parade
+- Make a Memorial Day parade shoebox (great for Memorial Day art activities for preschool, too!)

 - Complete Memorial Day: Graphing Our History of Sacrifice